Steppe Military District: First formation

-When the German attack in the Battle of Kursk began on 5 July, the 27th Army defended the Kshen line on the left from Rossoshnoye to Nikolskoye, the 53rd Army in the center to Bezlepkino, and the 5th Guards Army on the right to Belyi Kolodez.
-47th Army was concentrated in the area of Olkhovatka, Krivonosovka, and Kamenka, while the 4th Guards Tank Corps was in the area of Beduga Station and the 10th Tank Corps near Stary Oskol.
-The district's main armored striking force, the 5th Guards Tank Army, included the 29th Tank Corps in the forests west of Ostrogozhsk, the 5th Guards Mechanized Corps in the Kamenka area, and the 3rd Guards Mechanized Corps in the area of Kuzmenkov.
+When the German offensive Operation Citadel in the Battle of Kursk began on 5 July, the 27th Army defended the Kshen line on the left from Rossoshnoye to Nikolskoye, the 53rd Army in the center to Bezlepkino, and the 5th Guards Army on the right to Bely Kolodez.
+The 47th Army was concentrated in the area of Olkhovatka, Krivonosovka, and Kamenka, while the 4th Guards Tank Corps was in the area of Beduga Station and the 10th Tank Corps near Stary Oskol.
+The district's main armored striking force, the 5th Guards Tank Army, included the 29th Tank Corps in the forests west of Ostrogozhsk, the 5th Guards Mechanised Corps in the Kamenka area, and the 3rd Guards Mechanised Corps in the area of Kuzmenkov.
 The Steppe Military District also included three cavalry corps: the 7th Guards in the area of Belogorye and Pavlovsk, the 3rd Guards in the area of Staraya Kalitva and Novaya Kalitva, and the 5th Guards in the area of Novo-Markovka, Kirovo, and Nikolskoye.

 On the morning of 7 July, the 5th Guards Tank Army began its march to the front to fight at Kursk.
 On the same day the 10th Tank Corps transferred to the Voronezh Front and began moving to the front.
 On the night of 8 July, the 47th Army was shifted forward to the area of Khmelevoye and Korocha, closer to the action.
 On 9 July, the district became the Steppe Front.

 Second formation

 The Steppe Military District was formed for a second time postwar when the territory of the Central Asian Military District was divided between the Steppe and Turkestan Military Districts on 9 July 1945.
 The district headquarters was formed from the 4th Shock Army headquarters at Alma-Ata, and its only commander was former Central Asian Military District commander Lieutenant General Pavel Kurbatkin.
 It controlled troops on the territory of the Kazakh Soviet Socialist Republic, excluding Aktobe, Guryev, and West Kazakhstan Oblasts.
-The district disbanded reserve and training units and demobilized combat units withdrawn to the district.
+The district disbanded reserve and training units and demobilised combat units withdrawn to the district.
 On 4 February 1946 it became a territorial military district and was subordinated to the Turkestan Military District.
 Its headquarters was disbanded on 3 May.